Matttor/SimplestSquadRcon/readme.txt

 Simple SquadRcon Client (forSquadJS)

 rconforSquadJS.js
-First draft, intended as straight swap for squadJS/core/rcon.js Fixes buffer overflow bug etc.
+working draft, intended as straight swap for squadJS/core/rcon.js Fixes buffer overflow bug etc.
-Not tested with SquadJS yet.
 Comment/swap Logger(s) and uncomment squadJsStyle() to run as stand alone test.

 /* A Micro Demo in the style of SquadJS */